shengjiex98/microbit-docs/README.md

 # Setting up Microbit Programming Environment

 ## Before you start
 The content of this guide has been tested on Ubuntu 20.04.
+While the guide seems long, the instructions are very detailed and I promise there will be less work to do than it seems :)

 ## Setting up Eclipse IDE